Hoag Law.ai LogoHoag Law.ai

 Why these founders

-Florent de Goriainoff and Peter Nga bring complementary technical backgrounds to a problem that requires both deep infrastructure expertise and product intuition.
+Florent de Goriainoff, a former Head of Customer Engineering at Google Cloud, and Peter Nga, his CTO with MIT engineering roots, bring complementary technical backgrounds to a problem that requires both deep infrastructure expertise and product intuition.
 The decision to build rather than integrate the core stack suggests founders who understand the technical complexity of voice AI and aren’t satisfied with surface-level solutions.

 Their approach to verticalization across healthcare, finance, and legal sectors indicates an understanding of regulated industries where reliability and compliance aren’t optional features.